 Ingredients

-- 2 larger portobello mushrooms, of similar size, cleaned and stem removed.
+- 2 larger portobello mushrooms Of similar size, cleaned, and stem removed.

 Grilled Portobello Mushroom Marinade